 A study found rainwater contained levels of the class of chemicals known as PFAS (per- and polyfluoroalkyl substances) deemed out of bounds per safety guidelines published by the Environmental Protection Agency (EPA) and other global organizations.

-Ian Cousins, the lead author of the study and professor at the Department of Environmental Science, Stockholm University, concluded, “Based on the latest U.S. guidelines for PFOA in drinking water, rainwater everywhere would be judged unsafe to drink.”
+Ian Cousins, the lead author of the study and professor at the Department of Environmental Science, Stockholm University, concluded, “Based on the latest U.S. guidelines for PFOA and PFOS in drinking water, rainwater everywhere would be judged unsafe to drink.”

 To help you gain a better understanding of corporate responsibility around PFAS, we’ll explain how these chemicals enter the drinking water supply, what is involved in testing for PFAS, and offer insight into what is being done to mitigate existing contamination and prevent further harm to the water supply.

 Rainwater feeds many of the world’s municipal and unconfined groundwater supplies.
 Since PFAS has entered the water cycle, an increasing number of municipalities are now grappling with how to mitigate PFAS in their drinking water.

 In industrialized countries, drinking water is primarily sourced in one of two ways: private wells and municipal water supplies.

 Private wells draw water from aquifers beneath the ground.
 When water is drawn from an unconfined source, that means water and contaminants from the surface can seep into the water supply.